Interception: Gridiron football

 In American football and Canadian football, an interception occurs when a forward pass that has not yet touched the ground is caught by a player of the defensive team.
 This leads to an immediate change of possession during the play, and the defender who caught the ball can immediately attempt to move the ball as far towards the opposing end zone as possible, up to a touchdown.
 Following the stoppage of play, if the interceptor retained possession of the ball, his team takes over possession at the spot where he was downed.
 Because possession is a critical component in these sports, a successful interception can be a dramatic reversal of the teams' fortunes.

 Interceptions are predominantly made by the secondary or (on some occasions) the linebackers, who are usually closest to the quarterback's intended targets: the wide receivers, running backs, and tight ends.
 Less frequently, a defensive lineman may get an interception from a tipped ball, a near sack, a shovel pass, or a screen pass, but are more likely to force a fumble than get an interception.
-As soon as a pass is intercepted, everyone on the defense changes their play to become a blocker, keeping opposing players away while helping the person with the interception get as much yardage as possible and perhaps a touchdown (commonly called a "pick-six", since a touchdown is worth six points); at the same time, everyone on the offense becomes the defense and attempts to tackle the ball-carrier.
+As soon as a defending player intercepts a pass, all the other defenders properly change over to blocking for them, keeping opposing players away while helping them carry the ball for as much yardage as possible and perhaps for a touchdown (commonly called a "pick-six", since a touchdown is worth six points); at the same time, everyone on the offense becomes the defense and tries to tackle the ball-carrier.
 If the interception occurs on an extra-point attempt, rather than an ordinary play from scrimmage, a return of the interception to the other end zone is sometimes called a "pick-two", as it is a defensive two-point conversion rather than a touchdown.
 For example, on December 4, 2016, the Kansas City Chiefs strong safety Eric Berry scored the game-winning points via a pick-two in a 29–28 victory over the Atlanta Falcons.
 Berry also achieved an ordinary pick-six earlier in the same game.